kritika2611/KNN_MNIST/README.md

 # KNN_MNIST
-classification of handwritten digits using KNN
+Classification of Handwritten digits using K-nearest neighbours implemeted from scratch